These gluten-free, fudge-like Dark Chocolate Almond Brownies are rich in chocolate flavor and sure to satisfy your sweet tooth!

 Although I don’t follow any special diet, apart from trying to make healthy choices, I’m fining the an increasing number of friends and family are changing their eating habits.
 Recently, a very good friend started eating gluten-free.
 I know it’s been a bit of a challenge for their family, but it’s also been an adjustment for me as I’ve brought dishes to their house or invited them over to share a meal.

 For me, it’s a change in the way I bake and also an education process.
 So many foods are naturally gluten-free, but it’s taken a little bit of reading for me to feel comfortable picking out meals without double-checking the ingredients.
 Baking has been more of a challenge, since you can’t swap ingredients as easily.
 It’s too much of an exact science.
 Luckily, I’ve been following Jenn Cuisine for a long time, drooling over her recipes and gorgeous photos.
 She’s been a great resource for me as I experiment with gluten-free cooking and baking.
 (July 2023 Note: The Jenn Cuisine blog is no longer available.)

-These brownies were a decadant, gluten-free treat.
-While a slightly different texture than most brownies, these were super moist and rich.
+These brownies were a decadent, gluten-free treat.
+While a slightly different texture than most brownies thanks to the almond meal (instead of flour), these brownies are fudge-like and rich in flavor.
 The almond flavor was subtle but enjoyable.

 Dark Chocolate Almond Brownies